feverzsj/dsk/README.md

     using is_async_ctx  = void;

     // Get std::stop_source. [optional]
-    // If not present, std::stop_souce(std::nostopstate) is returned. decltype(auto) get_stop_source();
+    // If not present, std::stop_souce(std::nostopstate) is used. decltype(auto) get_stop_source();

     // Get _resumer_. [optional]
-    // If not present, inline_resumer() is returned. decltype(auto) get_resumer();
+    // If not present, inline_resumer is used. decltype(auto) get_resumer();

     // Add cleanup op. [optional]